2. Material Accounting policies

 (viii) Foreign Exchange Transactions

-Transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the spot exchange rates prevailing at the dates of the transactions.
+Transactions in currencies other than the Company’s functional currency (foreign currencies) are recognized at the spot exchange rates prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are translated using closing exchange rate prevailing on the last day of the reporting period.

 Non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of transaction.